 - having trouble waking up, and sleeping more than usual

 - feeling more hungry than usual and craving stodgy and sugary carbohydrates

-- having trouble staying connected to family and friends
+- finding it hard to stay connected with family and friends

 - losing interest in sex

-If the decrease in daylight hours is having an effect on your mood, try to make the most of them and get outside when you can.
+If the decrease in daylight hours is affecting your mood, try to make the most of them and get outside when you can.
 Even a cloudy day will provide your body with the light it’s craving.
-So whether it’s the first thing you do when you get up in the morning or something you fit into your lunch break, wrap up warm and head out into the great outdoors.
+So, whether it’s the first thing you do when you get up in the morning, or something you fit into your lunch break, wrap up warm and head out into the great outdoors.

-If you work indoors, make a conscious effort to let in as much sunlight to your working environment as possible.
+If you work indoors, try to let as much sunlight into your working environment as possible.
 Open any curtains or blinds and sit by a window if you can.